Parenting is hard.

-For the most part, I have stuck to using it when I fail to defrost something.
+For the most part, I have stuck to using it when I forget to defrost something.
 And now because I have the cooking times down pat, I just cook that way.

-I can simply throw frozen boneless chicken breasts into a pan or straight onto the rack.
+I can simply throw frozen into a glass dish or straight onto the rack.
 Pour a marinade on top and set the temperature and timer.